Generic drug of Cerazette

 Box of 1 Plate of 28

-Dosage DESOGESTREL EG 0.075 mg Tablet Box of 1 Plate of 28
+Dosage DESOGESTREL ZENTIVA 75 μg 0.075 mg Film-coated tablet Box of 1 Pack of 28

-No previous hormonal contraception (during the previous month)
+No previous hormonal contraception (during the last cycle):

-Relay of a progestogen-only method (microprogestative pill, injection, implant or intrauterine system (IUS) releasing a progestin)
+Relay of a progestogen-only method (microprogestative pill, injection, implant or intrauterine device releasing a progestin):

 Contraceptive protection may be reduced if more than 36 hours elapse between 2 tablets.

-If it is missed within 12 hours of the usual time of taking a tablet, the woman should immediately take the missed tablet and take the next tablet at the usual time.
+If you forget to take 12 hours after the usual time, take the missed tablet immediately and take the next tablet at the usual time.

-In the case where a new tablet is needed, if the woman does not want to change her normal schedule of taking the tablets, she can take the extra tablet (s) in another wafer.
+In the case where a new tablet is needed, if the woman does not want to change her normal tablet schedule, she can take the extra tablet (s) in another one. wafer.

 · Hypersensitivity to the active substance or to any of the excipients.